pgrok/pgrok/README.md

 It gives stable subdomain for every user, and gated by your SSO through OIDC protocol.

-Think this as a bare-bone alternative to the [ngrok's $65/user/month enterprise tier](https://ngrok.com/pricing).
-Try to put this behind a production system will blow up your SLA.
+Think of this as a bare-bones alternative to the [ngrok's $65/user/month enterprise tier](https://ngrok.com/pricing).
+Trying to put this behind a production system will blow up your SLA.

 For individuals and production systems, just buy ngrok, it is still my favorite.